College-Level Courses Completed by High School Students

 Students may appeal a decision regarding the transferability of a specific course and/or the decision regarding how it is used to fulfill degree requirements.
 Any request for re-evaluation of credit should first be directed to the Degree and Transfer Evaluation unit of the Office of the Registrar.

-The student is responsible for supplying any supporting documentation from the student’s transferring college, such as a syllabus or more detailed course description.
+The student is responsible for supplying supporting documentation from the student’s transferring college, such as a syllabus or more detailed course description.
 The Degree and Transfer Evaluation unit will either satisfy the student’s request or refer the student to an academic department for additional consideration.
-If the academic department cannot fulfill the request for any item related to an AUCC requirement or an overall university graduation requirement, a formal written appeal may be presented to the Degree and Transfer Evaluation unit for presentation to the Vice Provost for Undergraduate Affairs for a final decision.
+If the academic department cannot fulfill the request for any item related to an AUCC requirement or an overall university graduation requirement, a formal written appeal may be presented to the Degree and Transfer Evaluation unit for presentation to the Vice Provost and Dean for Undergraduate Affairs for a final decision.
 For information on the appeal process, please refer to the Office of the Registrar.
 Select "Appeal Forms" and then "Appeal of University Graduation Requirements & AUCC Core Course Substitutions".

 Credit from Two-Year Colleges